Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 Lake Nyos was the site of a limnic eruption in 1986 in the north-east of Cameroon, another LIDC.

 CO~2~ gas, as a result of deep magma and gas intrusions below the Cameroon Line (a series of inter-plate volcanoes) potentially a result of hotspot/mante plume volcanism built up below the lake under pressure from the water above.
 Eventually, this was disturbed, most likely as a result of a landslide or rockfall, and the gas was then able to rise to the surface.

+808 million cubic metres of CO2 was outgassed

 ## Case study: Mount Merapi, Indonesia